wcornwell/earthtones/README.md

 1. Downloads a image of a particular place from google earth/maps.
 Google uses a variety of sources for these images depending on the place and zoom
 2. Translates the colors into a perceptually uniform color space--CIE LAB
 3. Runs a clustering method (currently supporting choice of two different methods)
-4. Returns a color pallette
+4. Returns a color palette

 There is only one function `get_earthtones`.
 Here is how you use it, in this case for the grand canyon: